 Experienced Puppy Preschool leader

 It is important that the leader of the Puppy Preschool be experienced in the running of Puppy Preschools and be up-to-date with current recommendations regarding gold standard training methods.
-Kelly, who is the coordinator and teacher of our Puppy Preschool, has many years of experience in running these classes and keeps abreast of current theory regarding the training of puppies.
+Our Puppy Preschool trainers have many years of experience in running these classes and keeps abreast of current theory regarding the training of puppies.

 Sydney Animal Hospitals advocates only the use of positive reinforcement such as praise and food treats in our Puppy Preschools.
 This is because the use of aversive training methods such as choker-chains can not only make your puppy fearful but also impede its ability to learn from classes as anxiety can reduce learning ability and memory.

 Finally, having your puppy enrolled in Puppy Preschool at our clinic will help your puppy view the clinic as a fun place.
 This will make future clinic visits and boarding here a much more pleasant experience in future.
 You will also be able to meet new people from the local area.
 It is not uncommon for friendships forged during Puppy Preschool to lead onto ‘play dates’ and fun interactions in the future.

 I am often asked why we vaccinate our dogs every year and what diseases we are protecting them against.
 Vaccination is an essential part of the creation of ‘herd immunity’ whereby the larger animal population is protected because the prevalence of many life-threatening, contagious diseases is substantially reduced due to greater immunity in the population of pets as a whole….… READ MORE

 DOG PARK ETIQUETTE

 Dog parks are fantastic places for your pet to exercise and interact with other dogs.
 If the park is fenced and contained, then this is even better – as you can relax knowing that your pet is safe from busy roads and traffic.
 When you first arrive at your local dog park …….READ MORE